petroemil/Rx.Book/Draft.md

 #### Do

 With the `Do()` operator you have the chance to inspect the stream at any point without modifying it.
 It's like writing a `Select()` logic that takes an element, doesn't do anything with it but sends some messages to a log and then returns the original element untouched.
-Actually, it's more than that because with the `Do()` operator you can also inspect the OnError and OnCompleted channels, which comes extremely handy as most of the time what you are really interested in is the `Exception` on the OnError channel.
+But actually, it's better than that because with the `Do()` operator you can also inspect the OnError and OnCompleted channels, which comes extremely handy as most of the time what you are really interested in is the `Exception` on the OnError channel.

 #### Materialize / Dematerialize